chrishayuk/a2a-server/README.md

 # A2A: Agent-to-Agent Communication Server

-A lightweight, transport-agnostic server for agent-to-agent communication based on JSON-RPC.
+A lightweight, transport-agnostic framework for agent-to-agent communication based on JSON-RPC.

 ## Server